About Title IX UConn

 Community Resource Team (CRT)

 The Community Resource Team (CRT) includes UConn employees and students and off-campus partners who work to address issues of sexual assault, intimate partner violence and stalking on campus.
 The CRT’s collaborative work helps to ensure that UConn provides a coordinated, compassionate, trauma-informed response to victims and survivors.
-The committee is co-chaired by Eleanor Daugherty, Associate Vice President for Student Affairs and Dean of Students, and Elizabeth Conklin, Associate Vice President for the Office of Institutional Equity and Title IX Coordinator.
+The committee is co-chaired by Eleanor Daugherty, Associate Vice President for Student Affairs and Dean of Students, and Sarah Chipman, Interim Associate Vice President for the Office of Institutional Equity and Title IX Coordinator.

 On July 1, 2014 the Connecticut General Assembly enacted Public Act No. 14-11, “An Act Concerning Sexual Assault, Stalking and Intimate Partner Violence on Campus”, which contains specific provisions regarding campus resource teams.
 The guidance provided includes ensuring that each member of the CRT is educated in: